Michael A. Taylor Player Props: Twins vs. Guardians

-On Saturday, Michael A. Taylor (hitting .147 in his past 10 games) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:15 PM ET.
+After hitting .156 with a double, two home runs, three walks and four RBI in his past 10 games, Michael A. Taylor and the Minnesota Twins take on the Cleveland Guardians (who will hand the ball to Triston McKenzie) at 2:10 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+He had a hitless performance in his last game (0-for-2) against the Guardians.

 Michael A. Taylor Game Info & Props vs. the Guardians